 This paper reports preliminary results from a project that is assembling and analyzing data on the population sizes of cities and the territorial sizes of empires and is constructing causal models that explain changes in the scale of human settlements and polities and potential future world state formation.
-We empirically identify "upward sweeps", when the scale of cities and states dramatically increased.
-We review and synthesize explanations of chiefdomformation, state-formation, empire-formation and the rise and fall of modern hegemonic core states in order to produce formal explanatory models.
-And we study the emergent characteristics that distinguish these different scales in order to comprehend how the processes have qualitatively evolved, and in order to consider what kinds of qualitative transformation might occur in the future.
-Our approach avoids the unscientific pitfalls of progressivist, functionalist, inevitabalist and teleological presumptions that have plagued many earlier approaches to socio-cultural evolution.
-We do not identify complexity and hierarchy with progress, but neither do we assume that they are the opposites of progress.
+We empirically identify 'upward sweeps', when the scale of cities and states dramatically increased.
+We review and synthesize explanations of chiefdom-formation, state-formation, empire-formation and the rise and fall of modern hegemonic core states in order to produce formal explanatory models.
+And we study the emergent characteristics that distinguish these different scales in order to comprehend how the processes have qualitatively evolved, and in order to consider what kinds of qualitative

-Our National Science Foundation proposal is at http://irows.ucr.edu/research/citemp/globstat/globstatprop.htm
+Our National Science Foundation proposal is at http://irows.ucr.edu/research/citemp/globstat/globstatprop.htm.